public-transport/gtfs-utils/readme.md

 ## Performance

 `gtfs-utils` should be fast enough for small to medium-sized GTFS datasets.

-However, with the [2.5GB DELFI dataset](https://www.opendata-oepnv.de/ht/de/organisation/delfi/startseite?tx_vrrkit_view%5Bdataset_name%5D=deutschlandweite-sollfahrplandaten-gtfs&tx_vrrkit_view%5Baction%5D=details&tx_vrrkit_view%5Bcontroller%5D=View) ([direct download](https://delfi-gtfs-url.now.sh/api/latest)), some operations take hours.

 It won't be as fast as other GTFS tools because it

-- it uses [async iteration](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol/asyncIterator) extensively for memory-efficiency and an easy-of-use, which has inherent performance penalties.
+- uses [async iteration](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol/asyncIterator) extensively for memory-efficiency and an easy-of-use, which [currently has significant performance penalties in v8](https://github.com/nodejs/node/issues/31979).
 - is written in JavaScript, so it cannot optimise the memory layout of its data structures.
 - parses all columns of a file it needs information from, into a JavaScript object.

-*Note:* Unfortunately, async iteration currently [seems to be quite slow in v8](https://github.com/nodejs/node/issues/31979).
+On my laptop, using `computeStopovers` on the [180mb `2021-02-04` *HVV* GTFS dataset](https://suche.transparenz.hamburg.de/dataset/hvv-fahrplandaten-gtfs-februar-2021-bis-dezember-2021) (25k `stops.txt` rows, 90k `trips.txt` rows, 1.9m `stop_times.txt` rows, ~500m stopovers) finishes in several hours.

+*Note:* If you want a faster way to query and transform GTFS datasets, I suggest you to use [`gtfs-via-postgres`](https://github.com/derhuerst/gtfs-via-postgres) in combination with PostgreSQL's smart query optimizer.

 ## Related